 - Billing period: (future) Set if your bill becomes due on a specific day to know when a new month starts.

 - Billing recursive: (future) Shows starting day or billing period in outages to know when a new month starts.

-Note that we are constantly developing the reports and some features could be added or omitted which are not reflected in this list.
+NutPile is constantly developing the reports and some features could be added or omitted which may or may not be reflected in this list.

 If you would like to see an agent running in real time, please visit our demo page and log in.